Smell and health worries over chicken farm plan

 Opponents of a proposals to build a 120,000-chicken farm in Llangadfan say the area is already struggling to cope with intensive farming practices.

-Mills Ltd have lodged the planning application with Powys County Council for land east of the B4395 road at Llangadfan and intend to rear broiler chickens, which are birds reared for their meat.
+Mills Ltd has lodged the planning application with Powys County Council for land east of the B4395 road at Llangadfan and intends to rear broiler chickens, which are birds reared for their meat.

 Jenny Butler said: “Not everyone in Llangadfan is deliriously happy about yet another smelly chicken factory here.
 There is a great deal of feeling against the planning application.